 I work all day Wednesday, Thursday morning and all day Friday.

-Dr Morgan is in her final year training to become a General Practitioner.
+Dr Miggiani is in his final year of GP training

 Gail is a both highly qualified General, Paediatric, Prescribing Nurse.
 She has worked in the Practice for over 15 years.